circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

           the messages in the certificate
             - contains only faulty processes
             - contains at least `f + 1` processes
+        - this intersection of  `f + 1` faulty processes is evidence of an amnesia attack

 If we have the gossip assumption on certificates (if a correct process receives a certificate `c` then every correct process will eventually deliver `c`), then